-- Changes since 2011: - The Department only rarely offers research seminars and has been more focused on reading seminars.
-In August 2017, the department will consider changing the distribution requirement for the MA degree from requiring three graduate seminars to four graduate seminars.
+- O Prior to Fall 2020 (see below), the Department had only been rarely offering research seminars, while focusing more on reading seminars.
+In August 2017, the department changed the distribution requirement for the MA degree from three graduate seminars to four graduate seminars.
 This was the result of focus groups with MA students and discussion among the Graduate Studies Committee.
-This will allow the department greater clientele to offer more graduate reading seminars where students might have the opportunity (depending on the faculty member) to engage in original research projects

-• The Department's Historical Methods Course, required of all MA students, has been revamped to be a place where students not only learn the art of being a historian but create a viable path towards identifying a MA thesis topic and beginning preliminary work on it.

-9. Outside Review Recommendation: The department should gradually work to increase the pool of applicants to its MA and PhD programs, in keeping with the university's new Research I status, and then become more selective in its admission.
+This allows the department greater clientele to offer more graduate reading seminars where students might have the opportunity (depending on the faculty member) to engage in original research projects - o The Department's Historical Methods Course, required of all MA students, has been revamped to be a place where students not only learn the art of being a historian but create a viable path towards identifying a MA thesis topic and beginning preliminary work on it. - Starting in Fall 2020, all MA students will be required to complete a Research Seminar, while Ph.D. students will be strongly encouraged to enroll. - 9.
+Outside Review Recommendation: The department should gradually work to increase the pool of applicants to its MA and PhD programs, in keeping with the university's new Research I status, and then become more selective in its admission.
 It should retain the current policy of transferring talented, PhD-bound MA students directly into the PhD program.
-In this way, the department can grow more of its own PhD students.

-• Department Response/Strategy (2011): This year witnessed a record number of applications to both the M.A. and Ph.D. programs in History.
+In this way, the department can grow more of its own PhD students. - Department Response/Strategy (2011): This year witnessed a record number of applications to both the M.A. and Ph.D. programs in History.
 Of course, the state of the economy may be behind this rise in applications, but the success of Arkansas History in placing Ph.D. graduates may be another reason.
 In either case, History should expand its advertising venues for graduate fellowships, especially the DDF, the DAF, and the Blair Fellowship in Southern History (budget permitting).
 Typically, we place advertisements in the Journal of Southern History or on H-Net.
 The Chair and Associate Chair should discuss with the Graduate School other publications or internet sites in which to recruit high ability graduate students or effective strategies for expanding our pool of applicants in terms of number and quality.

-With regards to the straight to Ph.D. program, the historians currently are split on this issue.
+With regards to the "straight to Ph.D." program, the Historians currently are split on this issue.
 Some see the M.A. thesis as a critical piece of the graduate school experience.
 Others find the M.A. to be atavistic, a throwback to an earlier period of graduate training (the ADHE evaluators appear to share the sentiment of the latter group!).
 The departmental response to recommendation #20 then is to continue the debate over the requirements for or the necessity of the M.A. thesis in History as well as the feasibility of opening up a "direct to Ph.D." graduate program as is done at the University of Kansas and the University of Georgia.

-- Changes since 2011: - The department continued to advertise in various venues, yet the economy seems to have lowered admissions.
+- The department continued to advertise in various venues, yet the economy seems to have lowered admissions.
 In 2011, while the economy was still recovering from the Great Recession, there was a record number of applicants.
 In 2017, with economic recovery completed, we witnessed the lowest pool of applicants.
 The department continues to nurture interest in our MA and PhD program both in our region and nationally through the DDF and DAF funds. - The department remains split on this issue of direct to PhD admissions the Graduate Studies Committee will continue to debate this issues.
 Since our faculty has changed significantly since 2011, perhaps these new voices will change the conversation.